edap/yourub/README.md

 # Yourub

-Yourub is a gem that finds the most recent videos from the Youtube API for the given nation, category and number of views.
+Yourub is a gem that parse the Youtube API.
+It is possible to look for a given nation, a category, a given video ID or searching by the of views.
 It's updated to the version 3 of the youtube api

 ## Installation